-- · applicable Australian Accounting Standards (which include Australian Accounting Interpretations); and - the requirements of the Public Finance and Audit Act 1983, Regulation and Treasurer's Directions c.
-Statement of compliance
+- applicable Australian Accounting Standards (which include Australian Accounting Interpretations); and - the requirements of the Public Finance and Audit Act 1983, Regulation and Treasurer's Directions.

 The financial statements have been prepared on an accrual basis.
-Plant and equipment are measured at fair value.

 All amounts are rounded to the nearest dollar, unless otherwise stated and are expressed in Australian currency.